 Top 2 Qualities of an Inside Sales Professional

-When sourcing for inside sales professionals, Chicago Headhunters are keen to find individuals who are proactive.
+When sourcing for inside sales professionals, Houston Headhunters are keen to find individuals who are proactive.
 Conducting inside sales does not require any travel, and the individual must perform all their tasks while at the office.
 It falls on him/her therefore, to seek out potential clients, narrow down the list, and then reach out to the potential client in a manner that will bring them round to eventually making a purchase or closing a deal.

 Besides this, the professional needs to take the initiative with regard to continuous growth and learning.
 The sales industry in general is one that is continually evolving.
 It follows therefore, that the inside sales sub-segment will evolve as well.
 Recruiters therefore look for candidates who are driven in learning, researching and growing with the industry.
 An inside sales professional who does not learn and grow is likely to stagnate, which will likely slow the company down too.